justcoded/just-image-optimizer/readme.txt

 == Description ==

-This is the only one plugin, which can help you to pass Google Page Speed image size optimization test.
-Futhremore, it compress image file sizes, so you get performance boost and improve your SEO rand in Google.
+It's the only plugin that will help you pass Google Page Speed image size optimization test.
+Furthermore, it compresses image file size, so you get a performance boost and improve your page rank in Google.

-Plugin uses Google Page Speed Insights API to optimized images.
+The plugin uses Google Page Speed Insights API to optimize images.
 All you need is a Google console account and an API key.

-Image Optimization is run in background, on Google servers, so the site won't loose any performance.
+Image Optimization runs in the background on Google servers, so the site will keep its performance intact.
 There are no special server requirements.

 = Issues tracker =

-If you have any issues or ideas, please raise an issue on our github repository: https://github.com/justcoded/just-image-optimizer/issues
+If you have any feedback or ideas, please raise an issue in our GitHub repository: https://github.com/justcoded/just-image-optimizer/issues

-= Plugins compatibility =
+= Plugin compatibility =

-We plan to add compatibility with such plugins in next releases:
+In the upcoming releases, we plan to add compatibility with such plugins :

 * [Regenerate Thumbnails](https://wordpress.org/plugins/regenerate-thumbnails/)
 * [Just Responsive Images](https://wordpress.org/plugins/just-responsive-images/)

 == Installation ==

-1. Upload the `just-image-optimizer` plugin to your `/wp-content/plugins/` directory.
+1. Upload a `just-image-optimizer` plugin to your `/wp-content/plugins/` directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress.
+2. Activate the plugin through 'Plugins' menu in WordPress.
 3. Configure your API key and desired settings via the `Media -> Just Image Optimizer` settings page.
 4. Done!